 Great Divide’s flavorful beers represent a lifestyle that is uniquely Coloradan.
-The tap room has outdoor seating filled with locals and tourists alike, and Denver’s best food trucks are often parked street-side, should you want a bite with your brew.
-(Other location: Barrel Bar, 1812 35th St., Denver)
+The taproom has outdoor seating filled with locals and tourists alike, and Denver’s best food trucks are often parked street-side, should you want a bite with your brew.

 Wynkoop is a Denver institution, known for innovative brewers who will put just about anything in their beer, including Rocky Mountain oysters, gummy bears and green chilies.
-It’s known as the brewery that brewed a neighborhood because Wynkoop helped catalyze the revitalization of Lower Downtown.
+It’s known as the brewery that brewed a neighborhood, because Wynkoop helped spur the revitalization of Lower Downtown (LoDo).

 What does Spangalang mean?
 The term refers to a cymbal pattern in music and is a reference to the Five Points neighborhood’s rich history as a jazz hub of the West.
 The custom artwork and jazz themes lining the walls reflect the vibrancy and creativity of the community.

-Ratio focuses on meticulously crafted beer with a modern twist.
-With deep roots in punk rock music, Ratio’s co-founders aim to translate the industry’s DIY spirit, community and musical influences through their beer and tap room.
+Ratio, located in the heart of the River North Art District (RiNo), focuses on meticulously crafted beer.
+The brewery’s portfolio includes a wide variety of traditional styles with a modern twist.
+With deep roots in the punk rock music scene, Ratio’s co-founders sought to translate the industry’s sense of community, DIY spirit and strong musical influences via the beer and taproom experience.